Evolutionary Augmentation Policy Optimization for Self-supervised Learning: Method

 Taking inspiration from AutoAugment and the preceding work in learning augmentation policies, the proposed value encoding assumes a set of $k$ augmentations, $A = \{a_{1}, a_{2}, \dots, a_{k}\}$.
 For each augmentation $a_{i}$ an intensity value $i$ can be defined.
 Authors of \cite{cubuk2019autoaugment} defined a range of values for intensity of each augmentation operator.
 For the purpose of this work, these ranges have been borrowed.
 Table \ref{tab:aug_int} shows all the different operators used in our experiments along with their possible $i$ values.
-Let $i_k$ be the intensity value assigned to augmentation operator $a_k$ and $K$ be the maximum number of augmentation operators, in SO, we formulate an augmentation policy in a chromosome as $C_{i} = \{(a_{1}, i_{1}), (a_{2}, i_{2}), \dots, (a_{l}, i_{l})\}$, where $l \leq K$.
-For the purpose of our experiments, we use a value of 3 for $l$.
+Let $i_k$ be the intensity value assigned to augmentation operator $a_k$ and $K$ be the maximum number of augmentation operators, in SO, we formulate an augmentation policy in a chromosome as $C_{i} = \{(a_{1}, i_{1}), (a_{2}, i_{2}), \dots, (a_{l}, I_{l})\}$, where $l \leq K$.
+All of the studied algorithms in this paper employ the augmentation strategy used by SimCLR \cite{chen_simple_2020}.
+It was found that no single transformation suffices to learn good representations and when composing many augmentations the task becomes harder but the learned representation is improved significantly \cite{chen_simple_2020}.
+In this study, we use a value of 3 for $l$.
+Theoretically, it would be possible to obtain further improvement with a higher number of augmentation operators, but it will increase the computational cost of running the experiments.
+The choice of 3 augmentation operators is used to attempt to strike a balance between the computational burden, simplicity of the problem and the quality of the learned representation.
 In MO, we represent a chromosome as $C_{i} = (alg_j, \{((a_{1}, i_{1}), (a_{2}, i_{2}), \dots, (a_{l}, i_{l})\})$ where $alg_j$ is one of the SSL algorithms in $\{SwAV,NNCLR,Simsiam,Byol\}$.

-\subsubsection{Fitness Function}
+\subsection{Fitness Function}